AntaresSimulatorTeam/Antares_Simulator/docs/reference-guide/1-reference-guide.md

     - _Default contribution to the spinning reserve (% of nominal capacity)_
     - _CO2 tons emitted per electric MWh_
     - _Marginal operating cost (€/MWh)_
+    - _Volatility (forced): a parameter between 0 and 1, see section [Time-series generation (thermal)](#time-series-generation-thermal)_
+    - _Volatility (planned): a parameter between 0 and 1, see section [Time-series generation (thermal)](#time-series-generation-thermal)_
+    - _Law (forced): Probabilistic law used for the generation of the forced outage time-series, can be set to either uniform or geometric_
+    - _Law (planned): Probabilistic law used for the generation of the planned outage time-series, can be set to either uniform or geometric_
+    - _Generate TS: Parameter to specify the behavior of this cluster for TS generation. **This cluster-wise parameter takes priority over the study-wide one.** It can hold three values:_
+      - _Force generation: TS for this cluster will be generated_
+      - _Force no generation: TS for this cluster will not be generated_
+      - _Use global parameter: Will use the parameter for the study (the one in the [Simulation Window](#simulation))._
     - _Fixed cost (No-Load heat cost) (€ / hour of operation )_
     - _Start-up cost (€/start-up)_
     - _Market bid (€/MWh)_